To Read Now

 At this point, please complete Reading Assignment 3--Private or Public Politics?
 (Baron, 2010, 95-96), located in the Lesson 3 module in Canvas.

 In private politics, stakeholders work to advance their position on an issue by using a strategy of direct pressure on one another, most often this is interest groups putting pressure on firms.

 A boycott is a “concerted refusal to have dealings with (as a person, store, or organization) usually to express disapproval or to force acceptance of certain conditions” (Merriam Webster).
-Boycotts may be made on an individual scale (e.g., there are stores where I don’t shop because of their politics) or by a group (e.g. the mining town in Colorado that boycotted a nearby brewery for supporting a local environmental group that wanted to shut down a local mine in 2015).
+Boycotts may be made on an individual scale (e.g., there are stores where I don’t shop because of their politics) or by a group (e.g. the mining town in Colorado that boycotted a nearby brewery for supporting a local environmental group that wanted to shut down a local coal mine).
 Boycotts may be organized from the bottom up or top down, with the cost of organizing greatly reduced by today’s technology.

 However, do boycotts really have an effect on either the performance of firms or on their policies?
 Baron (2010, p.
 22) reports that “nearly all targets [of boycotts] state that a boycott had no significant effect on their performance,” and that results overall vary by issue.
 However, as you will see below, boycotts can be impactful in some ways.
 In addition, even if the boycott does not achieve the desired goal, significant benefit may come to the organizer in terms of media coverage and publicity.